aaronrcs/TextAdventure/README.md

 --> The game ends either if the player finds the goal with two prizes in hand (a win) or dies (all hit points are gone --- lose).

-Technologies Used: HTML, CSS, JQuery, Javascript
+Languages Used: HTML, CSS, JQuery, Javascript